Alexander Grant (British Army officer): Further growth

 Gun batteries were laid out on Barra Point, Fort St Mary, and in Bathurst for the purposes of defence.
 As to commerce, the British merchants in Senegal were forced to leave when the Treaty of Paris was ratified and, with some French traders who preferred to trade under the British flag, emigrated to St Mary's Island.
 They built a number of factories and houses there which remained for many decades.
 The influx of traders marked a return to prosperity for the Gambia, that had flagged during the British occupation of Senegal.
 Building Bathurst was complicated by the fact that St Mary's Island was infested with mosquitoes and liable to be flooded regularly.
 By 1821, a barracks, hospital, and courthouse had all been constructed.
 Grant also began the practice of sending blue books from the Gambia between 1819 and 1823.

 The Governor of Sierra Leone was given responsibility for St Mary's Island in 1821.
 The home government back in Britain decided that the colony would have to be maintained by the revenue it made from customs duties in all areas besides defence.
 MacCarthy toured West Africa in 1822, and commented that the improvement of commerce in Bathurst was greater than in any other location that he visited.
-Grant, as commandant, used his forces to stop the riverine slave trade and also to encourage the activities of the Society of Friends and the Wesleyan Church.
+Grant, as commandant, used his forces to stop the riverine slave trade and also to encourage the activities of the Society of Friends and the Wesleyan Methodist Church.

 In 1818, Gaspard Théodore Mollien, a French explorer, explored the sources of the Gambia River, Senegal River and the most northern tributary of the Niger River during Grant's tenure at St Mary's Island.
 He travelled alone before returning in 1819 by way of the Rio Geba.
 From 28 July 1820 to 28 November 1821, with a short break from 1 February 1821 to 4 February, Grant served as the acting Governor of Sierra Leone.
 This was in between two terms served by MacCarthy in the country.
-On 18 December 1821, Grant was promoted to Major.
+On 18 December 1821, Grant was promoted to major.
 In 1823, Sierra Leone was chosen as the seat of government for the British West African Settlements, and annexed by Act of Parliament with a jurisdiction that included the Gambia.